mm/heartbridge/README.md

 - Flights Climbed
 - Cycling Distance

 Heartbridge receives data from the [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) app (via HTTP), automatically exports it to the directory of your choosing (in CSV or JSON format) and automatically names files according to the health data type and date range they cover.
 Exported files contain a time stamp ("Start Date" in Health) and reading ("Value" in Health).
+To read more about how the file exports look depending on the data type, check out [Data Type Support](#data-type-support).

 If you don't want to use the built-in CLI or server, you can also use Heartbridge to parse data from Shortcuts directly-- for example, if you wanted to automatically push data to a database on your own server.